-Scarlet fever is a bacterial that mainly affects children.
+Scarlet fever is a bacterial infection that mainly affects children.
 It usually causes a typical rash, fever and a sore throat.

-Thanks to like penicillin, scarlet fever is easy to treat.
+Thanks to antibiotics like penicillin, scarlet fever is easy to treat.
 Antibiotics can also reduce the time during which children with scarlet fever are contagious.
-The is spread through bacteria-containing droplets and close physical contact.
+The infection is spread through bacteria-containing droplets and close physical contact.

 Before the development of penicillin, scarlet fever sometimes led to serious complications.
 But it’s usually quite a mild illness nowadays.
 It’s still important to try to stop it from spreading to other people, though.
 One thing you can do is wash your hands often.